Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 ## Overview

-This sample demonstrates a ASP.NET Core Web App calling the Microsoft Graph on behalf of a signed-in user.
+This sample demonstrates an ASP.NET Core web app that calls the Microsoft Graph API for a signed-in user.

 ## Scenario

-1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in and obtain a JWT [access Tokens](https://aka.ms/access-tokens) from **Azure AD**.
+1. The ASP.NET Core client web app uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign a user in, and obtain a JWT [access Tokens](https://aka.ms/access-tokens) from **Azure AD**.
-2. The access token is used as a bearer token to authorize the user to call the Microsoft Graph API.
+1. The access token is used by the client app as a bearer token to call Microsoft Graph.

 ![Sign in with the Microsoft identity platform and call Graph](ReadmeFiles/sign-in.png)